-With los Blancos still struggling, Mourinho introduced Cristiano Ronaldo and in the 58th minute they finally found the net.
+With los Blancos still struggling, Mourinho introduced Cristiano Ronaldo and in the 58th minute Madrid finally found the net.
 Higuain got in front of Moreno and glanced a header into the far corner, past the despairing keeper.

 The visitors were in total control of possession but they were unable to translate that into chances to score a winner and Espanyol held on for the final few minutes after Victor Sanchez was shown a red card for a horrible tackle on Higuain.

 In failing to win the game, Real Madrid ended its own challenge for the title and must now look to the Copa del Rey for a last chance to win some silverware this campaign.